 Howdy y’all!
 My name is Alexandra Wolff and I am a 2023 from Houston, Texas.
 I am majoring in Biological Engineering with a minor in Creative Writing.
 For me, the Biomaker Space is a place to experiment shamelessly in the field of biology with a supportive community of like-minded individuals.
 As for my research passion, I am primarily interested in the field of immunotherapy and the intersection of cancer biology but just like to learn more about bio in general.
 At MIT, I UROPed in the Koch Institute and back in Houston I interned at MDAnderson and the McGovern Medical Institute at UT Health.
 Through these experiences, I not only learned the basics of conducting scientific research but also that I really like working in a wet lab and find it lowkey relaxing once I get into the routine.
 After undergrad, I want to go to veterinary school and apply what I’ve learned through research to animal health as well.

 Amanda Mei: Publicity Director & Website Director

 Hey hey hey!
-I’m Amanda Mei, a 2024 from Northern New Jersey.
-I am currently UROPing in the Bryson Lab.
-During high school, I did research over the summer in the Immunology and Microbiology labs at the Weill-Cornell Medical College in NYC.
+I’m Amanda Mei (she/her), a 2024 from Northern New Jersey.
+I am currently UROPing in the Bryson Lab studying the effects of antimicrobials on Mycobacterium smegmatis and Mycobacterium tuberculosis‘s permeability.
+During high school, I did research over the summer in the infectious diseases and microbiology labs at the Weill-Cornell Medical College in NYC also studying M. smeg and M. tuberculosis, kick-starting my interest in infectious diseases and microbiology, particularly virology and host-pathogen interactions.
 I look forward to be a bigger part of the biomaking community, being in the Huang-Hobbs BioMaker Space, and sharing my passion for biomaking with the MIT community.

 Jenny Gao: Project Liaison